diazgio/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] the color of each house in a small neighborhood
 - [x] the weather conditions for each house in a small neighborhood

-#### Q3.1 Why would you create an abstract class, if it can have no real instances?

-- [x] to avoid redundant coding in children
-- [ ] to explore a hypothetical class
-- [ ] to prevent unwanted method implementation
-- [ ] to reserve memory for an unspecified class type

-#### Q3.2 Why would you create an abstract class, if it can have no real instances?
+#### Q3.
+Why would you create an abstract class, if it can have no real instances?

-- [x] to have common behavior in derived classes
+- [x] to function as a base for subclasses
 - [ ] to explore a hypothetical class
 - [ ] to prevent unwanted method implementation
 - [ ] to reserve memory for an unspecified class type